Interview CC19

 So I ended up phoning them and it was very difficult.
 I didn't phone everybody.
 I phoned a few sort of key people, my best friends and just said look you know.
 I mean most of it was "Hi how are you?" you didn't want to sort of get into too much of things because you didn't want it to be too jolly before you actually had to sort of drop this massive great thing.
 And to most of them I said "Look I really don't know how to say this to you but I've been diagnosed with cancer."
 And I suppose most people sort of just either burst into tears on the phone or were just sort of completely sharp intake of breath and then you end up apologising and you say "God I'm really sorry."
 And so I think with a lot of it it's always having to think about how somebody is going to be affected by your news.
 I don't suppose you really feel apologetic because actually it's not your fault but it still makes it a very difficult thing to break to somebody.

-She describes her chemotherapy.
+She describes her chemotherapy for cervical cancer.

-She describes her chemotherapy.
+She describes her chemotherapy for cervical cancer.

 And then the place that I had my chemotherapy in it was, I was actually a day patient.
 So, you go in for the day and you've got chairs around this room with sort of padded arms and you go in and you choose where you want to sit.
 And this little television there and the first thing that you have in, for my treatment was saline.
 And that's a big bag of saline with magnesium and potassium because when you're having chemotherapy obviously you've got a lot of drugs that your body is trying to process and it means the kidneys are working quite hard and it means that they're losing magnesium potassium so that's obviously what you need in your system.
 So, they put a big bag of that in followed by a drug that makes your kidneys work faster.
 So, they're processing, they're working really hard to try and flush that because Cisplatin can actually be, tends to be, there's a greater risk of it being damaging to your kidneys basically and that's their concern.
 So, you have that to make your kidneys work faster and then you have your bag of chemotherapy.
 Although before they put that in they put an anti sickness drug into you as well which just goes through the cannula so you don't have to be injected again.